Performance Breakdown

 Availability of Parts and Warranty

-Dyson parts are widely available because of its popularity.
+Dyson parts are widely available because of their popularity.

 The issue isn’t the availability of parts, but the price.
-For instance, the replacement battery of the Dyson V11 will cost around $150 if you buy the original one direct from their website.
+For instance, the replacement battery for the Dyson V11 will cost around $150 if you purchase it directly from their website.

 Where can I buy the Dyson V11?

-The V11 is available in online stores like Amazon and Walmart.
-Please check the links below for the latest prices.
+The V11 is available for purchase in online stores such as Amazon and Walmart.
+Please refer to the links below for the most up-to-date prices.

 Disclaimer: Please be aware that if you purchase through any of the provided links, I will receive a commission at no extra cost to you, creating a win-win situation for both of us!